mhowlett/confluent-kafka-dotnet/blog.md

 ## Setting up

 A nice addition to the 1.0 API are the strongly typed configuration classes.
 These classes are just convenience wrappers around the string/string configuration settings [expected by librdkafka](...), which you can still use if you want.
-However, the specialized configuration classes give you edit / compile time type validation, API documentation via intellisense, and they're directly compatible with the ASP .NET `IConfiguration` `Option` pattern (but that's a story for a future blog post!).
+However, the specialized configuration classes give you edit and compile time type validation, API documentation via intellisense, and they're directly compatible with the ASP.NET [options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) - but that's a story for a future blog post!

 There are many configuration options, but for the most part, the defaults are probably what you want.
 Here's all properties we set for the consumer: